-From recruiting wrestlers, to finding coaches and volunteers, to managing finances and scheduling events, running a youth wrestling program can get majorly complicated if you don’t work to stay organized.
+From recruiting wrestlers, to finding coaches and volunteers, to managing finances and scheduling events, running a youth wrestling program can get complicated if you don’t work to stay organized.

-By collecting the right information during wrestler registration, you can be certain your club gets off on the right foot this season.
+By collecting the right information during wrestler registration, you can be certain your club gets off to a positive start this season.
 Use these tips to create your registration form for your next wrestling season and save a ton of time!

-When it comes to wrestler registration, there’s a few essential, must have questions you should put at the top of your registration form.
+When it comes to wrestler registration there are a few must-have questions you should put at the top of your registration form.
 These questions are:

 This basic information about wrestlers and their main point of contact is essential to acquire during registration and should be the foundation of every registration program you create.

-When creating a registration program on Jersey Watch, we'll automatically create these essential questions for you so you don't have to worry about them every time you create a new program!
+When creating a registration program on Jersey Watch, we'll automatically create these default questions for you so you don't have to worry about them every time you create a new program!

 Pro Tip #1 - Use drop down menus and split up questions such wrestler first and last name and date of birth into different sections.
 This will help out when it comes to easily sorting your list later on.